weihan-01/tp/docs/AboutUs.md

 [[github](http://github.com/gracesong146)]
 [[portfolio](team/gracesong146.md)]

+* Role:
+  * Co-Lead
+  * Documentation
-* Role: Co-Lead, Documentation, Deliverables and Deadlines / Scheduling
+  * Deliverables and Deadlines
+  * Scheduling and Tracking
+* Responsibilities:
+  * Responsible for overall project coordination.
-* Responsibilities: Responsible for overall project coordination, the quality of various project documents, ensure project deliverables are done on time and in the right format, and in charge of defining, assigning, and tracking project tasks.
+  * Responsible for the quality of various project documents.
+  * Ensure project deliverables are done on time and in the right format.
+  * In charge of defining, assigning, and tracking project tasks.

 ### Tan Wei Han